-The membrane sweep usually happens wherever you normally see your midwife rather than in a hospital.
-It does not take long.
-It is a bit like an internal examination and doesn’t take long.
-The midwife or obstetrician puts a finger inside your vagina and reaches the cervix.
-She makes a circular, or sweeping, movement with her fingers.
+This is a bit like an internal examination and doesn’t take long.
+The midwife or obstetrician puts a finger into the cervix and makes a circular or sweeping movement with their fingers.
 The point of it is to separate the sac surrounding your baby from the cervix.